butla/bultrowicz.com/cd-with-angularjs-commits.rst

 As I've mentioned at the start of this article a commit message convention can be used to distinguish different kinds of commits and react to them properly (deploy a new version? update docs? do nothing?).
-`AngularJS commit conventions`_ dictate that the messages look like this:
+`AngularJS commit convention`_ dictate that the messages look like this:

 .. code-block:: bash